hantsy/spring7-sandbox/docs/rabbitmq-client.md

-# An Introduction to new Spring RabbitMQ Client
+# An Introduction to the New Spring RabbitMQ Client

 Spring AMQP 4.0 brings a new module `spring-rabbitmq-client` which is based on the new RabbitMQ official Java client `com.rabbitmq.client:amqp-client`, which is aligned with AMQP 1.0 protocol.
-When using `spring-rabbitmq-client` in your projects, it is better to upgrade to RabbitMQ 4.0 to get native AMQP 1.0 support.
+When using `spring-rabbitmq-client` in your projects, it is recommended to upgrade to RabbitMQ 4.0 for native AMQP 1.0 support.

 >[!NOTE]
-> AMQP 0.9.1 and AMQP 1.0 are two different protocols, and RabbitMQ 3.x supports both protocols, but enabling AMQP 1.0 support requires installing an extra plugin `rabbitmq_amqp1_0`, RabbitMQ 4.0 switches to use AMQP 1.0 as the core protocol by default.
-The previous Spring RabbitMQ module `spring-rabbit` is still based on AMQP 0.9.1 protocol.
-Spring AMQP 4.1 will introduce new generic `spring-amqp-client` to implement AMQP 1.0 protocol, see: [spring-amqp#3271](https://github.com/spring-projects/spring-amqp/issues/3271)
+> AMQP 1.0 is not compatible with AMQP 0.91.
+Version 1.0 is not a simple upgrade from 0.91.
+The two versions can be considered as two different protocols.
+RabbitMQ 3.x supports both protocols, but enabling AMQP 1.0 support requires installing an extra plugin `rabbitmq_amqp1_0`.
+RabbitMQ 4.0 switches to AMQP 1.0 as the default core protocol.
+The previous Spring RabbitMQ module `spring-rabbit` is still based on the AMQP 0.9.1 protocol.
+Spring AMQP 4.1 will introduce a new generic `spring-amqp-client` to implement the AMQP 1.0 protocol, see: [spring-amqp#3271](https://github.com/spring-projects/spring-amqp/issues/3271)

 ## Getting Started

 Create a new simple Maven project with the basic `spring-core` and `spring-context` as dependencies, or generate a simple Spring Boot project via https://start.spring.io as [the previous post](https://github.com/hantsy/spring7-sandbox/blob/master/docs/jackson.md).

 >[!NOTE]
-> Till now the Spring Boot 4.0 does not contain a starter for autoconfiguring Spring RabbitMQ Client, you need to add the dependency and configuration manually.
+> Till now, Spring Boot 4.0 does not contain a starter for autoconfiguring the Spring RabbitMQ Client; you need to add the dependency and configuration manually.

 Then add the following dependencies in your `pom.xml` file: